 "Just two to three breaths of toxic smoke can render a person unconscious.

-For smokers not ready to kick the habit this No Smoking Day, it is important to follow these simple precautions to prevent a fire at home:
+During last year sadly we were called to 51 fires caused by smoking materials; for smokers not ready to kick the habit this No Smoking Day, it is important to follow these simple precautions to prevent a fire at home:

 - Put it out, right out!
 Make sure your cigarette is fully extinguished